-When completing a line marking project it is important to know the pros and cons of each type of paint, and to make sure you are using the material which is best suited for your requirements.
+When completing a line marking project it is important to know the pros and cons of each type of paint.
+Also, you need to make sure you are using the material which is best suited for your requirements.
 We take a look at the different types of line marking paints and where they are used here:

 There are a variety of types of traffic paint, the most common being epoxy paint and water-based acrylic paint.
 They are both traditional paints, inexpensive and easily applied with powered equipment, a roller or even a brush.
-It is important to consider than acrylic paint is slow drying in humid conditions, and epoxy has organic chemicals which evaporate easily.
+It is important to consider that acrylic paint is slow drying in humid conditions.
+Furthermore, epoxy has organic chemicals which evaporate easily.
 Another less common, high-quality traffic paint is MMA paint.
 It is well-suited to frequently used locations such as warehouses and depots as it is very hard-wearing.
-However, it is more expensive than other paints, and smells strongly of ammonia, which can be uncomfortable for those applying it.
-All of these traffic paints can be used for marking parking lots and loading zones, and are also used on block paving, concrete and indoor surfaces.
+However, it is more expensive than other paints and smells strongly of ammonia.
+This, in turn, can be uncomfortable for those applying it.
+All of these traffic paints can be used for marking parking lots and loading zones.
+They are also used on block paving, concrete and indoor surfaces.

 Hot applied thermoplastic is the most common method of line marking used in the UK, and since the 1950s it has been used for 95% of the public roads in the country.
 The reason for its popularity is that this material is affordable, long-lasting and can easily be used on a large scale.
 It comes in two main colours, white and yellow, but can also be sourced in red, blue and green if needed.
 This line marking material is bonded to the road with heat transfer, by using specialist equipment.
 The white version often has glass beads added to give reflectivity for the nighttime.
 Hot applied thermoplastic is only used on bitumen-based surfaces such as roads, and although it can stick to concrete and block paving, it won’t be quite as effective.